mustafa-sadeghi/Linear-Least-Square-Method/README.md

    jupyter notebook least-square.ipynb
    ```
 3. Follow the instructions in the cells to execute the code and explore the examples.

-## Why Choose This Notebook?

-The least-squares method is widely used in data science, machine learning, and engineering for accurate data modeling and regression analysis.
-This notebook is a **one-stop resource** for anyone looking to deepen their understanding of this essential technique with hands-on Python examples.

-## Contribute and Feedback

-We welcome contributions and feedback to make this resource even better.
-Feel free to raise issues or suggest improvements.

 ## License